LxPense/Prozen2074/readme.md

 ## Local developement

-1. Open index.html in your browser pleasee.
+1. Open index.html in your browser please.